ashkurti/Hands-on-session-part-2-The-customized-gromacs-coco-workflow-of-ExTASY/README.md

 ### How do I get the workflow to run? ###

-To run this workflow in their own systems the user should do the following:
+To run this workflow in their own systems the users should do the following:
 ```
 #!python